egbertp/simple-react-project-template/README.md

 ## Why my own `simple-react-project-template`

-I know there are many many `react` startkits out ther on Github.
+I know there are many `react` starterkits out ther on Github.
 But since I am (not yet) an experienced frontend developer, I would like to understand what it is that I am installing and why.
 Therefore I've created my own simple starterkit.

 ## Should I use this for production?